mayasaffron/Kaur-Health/testing.md

 STATIC_ROOT = os.path.join(BASE_DIR, 'staticfiles')
 ```
 to my settings.py file. when setting your static root, a common mistake is setting the name to 'static' however, this will throw an error as 'static' will refer to your 'STATICFILES_DIRS' variable.
-After changing these varibales, i successfully deployed.
+After changing these variables, I successfully deployed.
-On reflection, I will insure that with future projects I deploy a lot earlier into the journey than I have with this project.
-Although I am still not quite finished and it is a weight off my shoulders, it would have been even better to iron out these issues and learn about things like the static roote varibale , even eaelier in the project.
+On reflection, I will ensure that with future projects I deploy a lot earlier into the journey than I have with this project.
+Although I am still not quite finished and it is a weight off my shoulders, it would have been even better to iron out these issues and learn about things like the static root variable, even earlier in the project.

 ## Bug 13 modal confusion errors
-- Initially I had thought it was good UX to have the action aoptions; edit, delete and comment, accessible on all blog pages (all blogs, my blogs, blog detail).
+- Initially, I had thought it was good UX to have the action options; edit, delete and comment, accessible on all blog pages (all blogs, my blogs, blog detail).
-- This was fine for the update and comment options, but if the user hit delete, I wanted to add a modal in so that the user could double check whether they really wanted to delete.
+- This was fine for the update and comment options, but if the user hit delete, I wanted to add a modal in so that the user could double check whether they wanted to delete.
-- The modal relies on links that exist inside the for loop, therefore, if i placed the delete confirmation button (linked to the modal) in the loop and the modal outside the loop.
+- The modal relies on links that exist inside the for loop, therefore, if I placed the delete confirmation button (linked to the modal) in the loop and the modal outside the loop.
 The confirmation button and relative data-target, toggle etc, were not recognised and would throw a loop.
-- An obvious solution would be to place the modal functionality inside the loop, however this would result in generating a modal for all of the products on the page, which would undoubtedly lead to many bugs.
+- An obvious solution would be to place the modal functionality inside the loop, however, this would result in generating a modal for all of the products on the page, which would undoubtedly lead to many bugs.
 - I decided that it was arguably better to have all the action buttons in one destination and UX would not be damaged if, edit delete and comment functionality was only accessible via blog detail.
 - However, when it came to the same logic for confirming delete modal for the store items (accessible to admin user) I felt it was none negotiable that the admin should be able to delete an item from both the all items and product detail page.
-- again, this was straight forward on the product detail page, becuase the functionality is only referring to ONE item, however i ran into errors on the all items page.
+- again, this was straight forward on the product detail page, because the functionality is only referring to ONE item, however, I ran into errors on the all items page.
 - ![ URL error ](readme-materials/bug_screenshots/bug_13(a).png)
 - To solve this I added a hidden form into the modal.
 ```